gorebang/hermetica/README.md

 # Hermetica

+> *“That which is hidden from the many will be revealed to the few.”*
+> *"Quod occultum est a multis, paucis revelabitur."*
+> — *Corpus Hermeticum*

 **Elixir/OTP-Powered Orchestration Layer for LLM Agents**

 Hermetica is a **protocol-first, deterministic, and auditable agent orchestration system** designed for organizations that have outgrown the operational complexity of LangChain.

 It preserves your existing Python-based LangChain tools while replacing its brittle chain/agent runtime with a robust Elixir/OTP core.

 ---